 Team Orlando Partnership

-Team Orlando is a growing community of organizations across Defense, Government, Industry and Academia working together to accomplish their respective missions with a common goal of improving human performance through modeling, simulation and training while working on shared challenges.
-Team Orlando’s is accomplishing its vital national mission as a direct result of this unique collaboration between the nation’s leading military simulation research, development and acquisition commands, along with the integral capabilities, talent, resources and support of local Government, private industry, academia and Government organizations.
+Team Orlando is a growing community of organizations across Defense, Government, Industry, and Academia working together to accomplish their respective missions with a common goal of improving human performance through modeling, simulation, and training while working on shared challenges.
+Team Orlando is accomplishing its vital national mission as a direct result of this unique collaboration between the nation’s leading military simulation research, development, and acquisition commands, along with the integral capabilities, talent, resources, and support of the local government, private industry, academia, and government organizations.

 Members of the Team Orlando Board of Directors

 The National Center for Simulation (NCS) was formed in 1993 as the link among the defense industry, NASA, other government agencies, and academia on behalf of the entire MS&T community.
 Its mission is to promote, protect, and grow the MS&T community by facilitating networking among its growing local, national, and international membership and partners in government, industry, education, and commerce.

 NCS is headquartered in Orlando, Florida – home of the epicenter of the modeling, simulation, and training industry.
 Located here are hundreds of MS&T companies, the University of Central Florida, the acquisition commands for the Army, Navy, and Marine Corps, the Air Force Agency for Modeling & Simulation, headquarters of the Army Futures Command Cross-Functional Team Synthetic Training Environment (CFT-STE), Army Contracting Command Orlando, plus 10 other federal government agencies and joint commands.
 Orlando’s Central Florida Research Park provides an environment that has fostered collaboration, cooperation, and partnership between academia, industry, and government for over 30 years.